tomvanh/lineTec/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Simplest deployment possible

+For the simplest deployment, create a production build and copy the output directory to a web server.

+Start with the production build:
+`ng build --prod`

+Copy everything within the output folder (dist/ by default) to a folder on the server.

+Configure the server to redirect requests for missing files to index.html.